PvPClt/project/album_en.md

 ![](Images/En_Album_10.jpg)

-The Russian-Ukrainian front, a dugout HQ.
+Russian-Ukrainian front, a dugout HQ.
 The commander and his sergeant are talking.

 **Sergeant:**